borkdude/boot-bundle/README.md

 ```
 With every new Pedestal release, you only have to bump the version value.

 Note that you don't have to define a version value if you just want to get the version of one dependency, for example to define the version of that dependency in `boot.build`.
-For this use case you can also use the function `get-version`.
+For this use case you can use `get-version`.
 Example:

 In `boot.bundle.edn`: